 Usually, when poor quality, inaccurate quantity, untimely delivery goods are received, we return those goods to the suppliers.
-Purchases returns or returns outwards, are a normal part of the business.
+Purchases returns or returns outwards are a normal part of the business.

 Therefore, the supplier’s account is debited in our books of account.
 The supplier credits our account in his books of accounts.

+Furthermore, regular maintaining of purchase return records helps us to avoid discrepancies of creditor’s accounts.
 The amount of Accounts Payable decreases whenever a purchase return takes place.

-Let’s discuss the Purchase Return Book Template in detail.
+Let’s discuss the contents of this template in detail.

-Template Content of Purchase Return Book
+Contents of Purchase Return Book Template

 Enter Company/Business Name in the first row.
 Cells A1 to D1.
 Merge these cells.

-2. Data Input Section
+Data Input Section

 Merge Cell A18 to C18.
 This cell displays the subheading of the total.
 Cell D18 contains the total amount of Purchase return.
 The formula applied here is =SUM(D4:D21).

-We thank our readers for liking, sharing and following us on different social media platforms, especially Facebook.
+We thank our readers for liking, sharing, and following us on different social media platforms, especially Facebook.

-If you have any queries or questions, share them in comments below and I will be more than happy to help you.
+If you have any queries or questions, share them in the comments below and I will be more than happy to help you.

 Frequently Asked Questions